-Attorney General James Applauds Buffalo Starbucks Employees’ for Forming Company’s First Union in the Nation
+Attorney General James Applauds Buffalo Starbucks Employees’ for Forming Company’s Second Union in the Nation

-NEW YORK – New York Attorney General Letitia James released the following statement applauding Starbucks employees in Buffalo for successfully forming the company’s first union in the nation:
+NEW YORK – New York Attorney General Letitia James released the following statement applauding Starbucks employees in Buffalo for successfully forming the company’s second union in the nation, following their first win in December:

 Additionally, in October 2021, Attorney General James recovered $2.7 million for 250 Westchester hotel workers who were unlawfully fired without adequate notice from the Doral Arrowwood Hotel and Conference Center.